atom-box/tatll/posts/booknotes-how-to-know-another-person-brooks.md

 # Lists of conversation starters

 In the book How to Know Another Person, David Brooks gives many suggestions for how to ask meaningful questions.

-If you dislike small talk, and are ready to be warm, real, and human, get ready to "listen" like David, with the following 54(!) questions.
+If you dislike small talk, and are ready to be warm, real, and human, then get ready to *listen* like David, with the following 54(!) questions.

 ,